mtgjson/mtgjson-website/docs/changelog/README.md

 ### Cards
 #### Added
-- Added `asciiName`, which give the name of the card with replaced unicode characters.
+- Added `asciiName` for the name of the card with replaced unicode characters.
 - Added `hasAlternativeDeckLimit` for cards that allow a limit other than 4.
 #### Removed
 - Removed `names` in favor of `otherFaceIds`.